 You can ride the 850 GS all-day long without feeling any discomfort.
 It’s got a comfortable saddle, plenty of legroom, natural bar position, aerodynamic bodywork and an adequate front screen.
 Despite its large frame, trail-busting suspension travel and massive front wheel, the 850 is still an accessible machine.
 The seat isn’t very high, and the bike’s riding position is natural.
 The throttle response is smooth, and the easy character of the engine makes it easier to manage on all surfaces as compared to bigger ADVs.

 The bike’s power is rated at 94bhp, which means that it’s possible for the engine to reach its full potential.
 The engine is smooth and refined, and the overall quality is the best in its class.
 BMW has done something unprecedented in making the F 850 GS the most versatile motorcycle available today.
-With top-notch quality, high practicality and accessibility, easy and agile handling and a fun, free revving engine, the 850 is one of the best motorcycles available in India – which is also why we crowned it the ‘Best of 2018’ in our mega track test late last year.
+The 850 is one of the best motorcycles available in India – which is also why we crowned it the ‘Best of 2018’ in our mega track test late last year.